Stewardship of Public Lands

 • Explore regional collaborations with cohort members

-• Share resources and teaching strategies surrounding controversies within and about public lands
+• Share resources and teaching strategies that help navigate tensions within and about public lands

 How does a democracy manage competing but often equally legitimate positions over public resources?